 The solutions for foundation repair have a wide range when it comes to cost.
 Those costs can range from a $2,500 repair to a $150,000 repair.
 Like I said, a very wide range.

 The biggest reason for the wide range is dependent on the amount of your home’s foundation that is experiencing movement.
 The smaller the area the lower the cost.
 The larger the area, the larger the costs.

 Another thing that impacts the cost is the type of solution.
 Doing soil stabilization on a settling foundation is a much cheaper fix, but it is typically only recommended if the soil conditions are good and the home has experienced only a small amount of settlement.

 A more expensive repair would be utilizing caissons for repairing the settling foundation.
 Caissons require larger equipment and they are a lot more labor intensive and take more time to install.
 All of these factors result in a higher cost.

 Push Piers and Helical Piers are in the middle of the soil stabilization solution and the caisson solution.
 They are highly effective on repairing residential homes and smaller commercial buildings, such as tilt-ups that you see in a lot of in Southern California and Arizona.

 Bottomline when it comes to foundation repair is to get a reliable professional to perform an inspection on your home.
 Most companies offer FREE inspections to homeowners and they will supply you and your family with answers to your questions.
 Foundation repair is one of the construction trades that you do not want to take on yourself.

-If you are wanting to learn more about Foundation Repair we recommend that you get your FREE copy of our Foundation Repair Guide.
-This guide will go even further in depth on the signs and symptoms as well as the process of repairing a home's settling foundation.
+If you want to learn more about Foundation Repair we recommend that you get your FREE copy of our Foundation Repair Guide.
+This guide will go even further in depth on the signs and symptoms as well as the process of repairing a home’s settling foundation.